Livyatan: Palaeobiology

 Livyatan probably occupied the same niche as the modern killer whale (Orcinus orca).

+Livyatan is inferred to have been a macroraptorial predator specializing in hypercarnivorous feeding on large marine vertebrates, including small cetaceans and pinnipeds, based on its cranial morphology and dentition adapted for grasping and tearing flesh.
+The retention of functional, enameled teeth in both upper and lower jaws, with conical crowns and robust roots up to 36.2 cm long, indicates a biting mechanism suited for capturing and processing mobile prey such as seals and smaller whales, contrasting with the suction-feeding, squid-focused diet as seen in the modern sperm whale.
+This predatory specialization aligns with the high diversity of marine mammals in the middle and late Miocene Pisco Formation, where L. melvillei likely targeted abundant large-sized vertebrates rather than soft-bodied cephalopods.
+This kind of macroraptorial predatory behavior is reconstructed as involving powerful jaw closure, facilitated by a structurally rigid rostrum with a closed mesorostral groove that enhanced stability during biting.
+The enameled tips of the teeth, featuring coarse longitudinal striations, suggest repeated occlusion and contact with hard tissues like bone or cartilage, implying a "grip-and-tear" strategy similar to that observed in coeval macroraptorial sperm whales such as Brygmophyseter and Zygophyseter.
+Wear patterns on preserved tooth fragments, including deep facets from tooth-to-tooth contact, further support frequent engagement with bony prey, though no direct evidence of gut contents or bite marks on associated fossils has been reported.

 Hunting

 Livyatan was an apex predator, and probably had a profound impact on the structuring of Miocene marine communities.
 Using its large and deeply rooted teeth, it is likely to have hunted large prey near the surface, its diet probably consisting mainly of medium-sized baleen whales ranging from 7–10 m in length.
 It probably also preyed upon sharks, seals, dolphins and other large marine vertebrates, occupying a niche similar to the modern killer whale (Orcinus orca).
 It was contemporaneous with and occupied the same region as the otodontid shark O. megalodon, which was likely also an apex predator, implying competition over their similar food sources.
 It is assumed that the hunting tactics of Livyatan for hunting whales were similar to that of the modern killer whale, pursuing prey to wear it out, and then drowning it.
 Modern killer whales work in groups to isolate and kill whales, but, given its size, Livyatan may have been able to hunt alone.

 Isotopic analysis of enamel from a tooth from Chile revealed that this individual likely operated at latitudes south of 40°S. Isotopic analyses of contemporary baleen whales in the same formation show that this Livyatan was not commonly feeding on them, indicating it probably did not exclusively eat large prey, though it may have targeted baleen whales from higher latitudes.